influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 kapacitor replay-live query (-cluster <CLUSTER_URL>) (-no-wait) -query <QUERY> (-real-clock) (-rec-time) (-replay-id <REPLAY_ID>) -task <TASK_ID>
 ```

+This command requires an InfluxDB query provided through the `-query` argument.
+It also requires a task identified by the argument `-task`.
+A `-replay-id`
+can also be provided and when not provided will be generated.
+The optional boolean
+argument `-no-wait` will spawn the replay into a separate process and exit leaving
+it to run in the background.
+The optional boolean argument
+`-real-clock` will toggle replaying the data according to the intervals between
+the timestamps contained within.
+The optional boolean argument `-rec-time` will
+toggle using the actual recorded times instead of present times.
+Use of present
+times is the default behavior.

 **Example 17 &ndash; Replay live query**

 ```